-- Know your costs of production Before any pricing or marketing strategy can be developed, a farmer needs to know their breakeven prices, using realistic yield expectations.
-Pencil in a profit or, at least, family living costs above production costs to arrive at a minimum selling target. - Spread sales over a 12 to 24 month period The best marketers seldom incorporate the "all or nothing" approach of trying to hold everything and sell it all at the market peak.
-Spreading sales out allows farmers to target price into each of the three or four market rallies that occur in an average crop year. - Avoid pricing during heavy delivery points Prices slump during heavy delivery periods as commercial storage space tightens and basis levels weaken.
-A typically heavy delivery period to avoid is harvest, when many farmers make sales to conserve bin space and generate cash flow. - Gather sources of information When deciding to price, a variety of information sources should be used.
+• Know your costs of production -Before any pricing or marketing strategy can be developed, farmer need to know their breakeven prices using realistic yield expectations.
+Pencil in a profit or, at least, family living costs to arrive at a minimum selling target.

+- Spread sales over a 12 to 24 month period The best marketers seldom incorporate the "all or nothing" approach of trying to hold everything and sell it all at the market peak.
+Spreading sales allows farmers to target pricing into each of the three or four market rallies that occur in an average crop year. - Avoid pricing during heavy delivery points Prices slump during heavy delivery periods as commercial storage space tightens and basis levels widen.
+A typical heavy delivery period to avoid is during harvest when many farmers make sales to conserve bin space and generate cash flow. - Gather sources of information When deciding to price, a variety of information sources should be used.
 Maintaining regular contact with local buyers, a cash grain broker, a commodity futures broker, and a market analyst will round out opinion to help make informed selling decisions.
-Participating in a marketing club is an excellent way to learn about marketing and develop information sources. - Know your product Market intelligence is useless unless it is combined with sound knowledge of what is for sale.
+Participating in a marketing club is an excellent way of becoming aware and developing information sources. - Know your product Market intelligence is useless unless it is combined with sound knowledge of what is for sale.
 Submitting representative samples from each bin to the Canadian Grain Commission (CGC) for quality assessment helps identify the market channels available to the farm manager.
-Then, shopping your sample around to various buyers will help you decide on the best way to market your crop.

-For more information about the content of this document, contact Neil Blue.
-This document is maintained by Erminia Guercio.
+For more information about the content of this document, contact Charlie Pearson.
+This document is maintained by Magda Beranek.
 This information published to the web on September 8, 2004.
-Last Reviewed/Revised on July 11, 2017.
+Last Reviewed/Revised on January 8, 2015.